 Migration to Teams Phone

-The migration to Teams Phone is expected to be complete in early 2024.
+The migration to Teams Phone is expected to be complete in 2024.
 Please refer to the Teams Phone resources page for information about the features and scope, as well as user guides.